vlingo/xoom-examples/vlingo-e2e-sys-airline-ops/README.md

 The arrival record can be verified when the message below is logged:

  ```
- INFO com.skyharbor.fleetcreew.model.aircraft.AircraftEntity - Arrival has been successfully recorded.
+ INFO com.skyharbor.fleetcrew.model.aircraft.AircraftEntity - Arrival has been successfully recorded.
 Flight number: 3881
  ```

-##More information
+## More information

-This example demonstrates how VLINGO/LATTICE Exchange and VLINGO/SCHEMATA collaborates efficiently making easier to establish a domain model - message handling connection based on a type-safe published language.
-Find a comprehensive documentation on VLINGO components [here](http://docs.vlingo.io).
+This example demonstrates how VLINGO/LATTICE Exchange and VLINGO/SCHEMATA collaborates efficiently making easier to establish a domain model - message handling connection based on a type-safe _Published Language._ Find a comprehensive documentation on VLINGO components [here](http://docs.vlingo.io).